guidedhacking/GuidedHacking-Injector/README.md

 If you want to use this library with a GUI check out the [GH Injector GUI](https://github.com/Broihon/GH-Injector-GUI).

+If you are a .NET developer see: [DotNet Readme](https://github.com/DestroyerDarkNess/GH-Injector-Library/tree/master/GH_Inj_Lib_DotNet)

 ----

 ### Injection methods